microsoft/vscode-typescript-tslint-plugin/README.md

 This extension works out of the box with VS Code's built-in version of TypeScript.
 You do not need to configure the plugin in your `tsconfig.json` if you are using VS Code's version of TypeScript.

-If you are [using a workspace version of typescript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions), you must currently configure the TS Server plugin manually by following [these instructions](https://github.com/Microsoft/typescript-lit-html-plugin#usage)
+If you are [using a workspace version of typescript](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions), you must currently configure the TS Server plugin manually by following [these instructions][usage]

 ## Differences with the [vscode-TSLint][vscode-tslint] extension

-- Configuration options for TSLint are specified [inside the `tsconfig.json`](https://github.com/Microsoft/typescript-lit-html-plugin#usage).
+- Configuration options for TSLint are specified [inside the `tsconfig.json`][usage].

 - The implementation as a TypeScript server plugin enables to shares the program representation with TypeScript.
 This is more efficient than the current vscode-tslint implementation.
 The current TSLint implementation needs to reanalyze a document that has already been analyzed by the TypeScript language server.